isc-projects/kea/doc/sphinx/arm/hooks-subnet-cmds.rst

        }
    }

-Assuming there was such a network configured, the response will look similar to the following:
+Assuming such a network was configured, the response looks similar to the following:

 ::